dmfay/massive-js/README.md

 The goal with this API is expressiveness and terseness - allowing you to think as little as possible about accessing your data.

+## Full Text Search Built In

+If you need to query a table or a document store using Postgres' built-in Full Text Indexing, you certainly can.
+Just use `search` or `searchDoc`:

 ## Full JSONB Document Support

 Another thing that is great about Postgres is the `jsonb` functionality.
 The queries are simple enough to write - but if you just want to encapsulate it all - we've got your back!